top of page

 1685 - Dutch Plan to a 96-ship Battle Line

 92-gun three-decker Prins Willem Last year, Cornelis Evertsen, 42 years old, Lieutnant-Admiral of Zealand has replaced Tromp as Lieutnant-Admiral General.
-He is known as both gallant and skilful, and also considered as politically neutral, in contrast with Tromp, an active Orangist.
-Present time requires consensus behind Prince Willem for a war against France is considered as short-term unavoidable by every observer. ¤ Moreover, Tromp is certainly known as competent but a
+He is known as being both gallant and skilful, and also considered as politically neutral, in contrast with Tromp, an active Orangist.
+Present time requires consensus behind Prince Willem for a war against France is considered as short-term unavoidable by every observer. ¤ Moreover, Tromp is certainly known as competent

 Luc CHAMBON

-Sep 144 min read
+Sep 14, 20254 min read

 1682 - Huge 36-warship Programme in the United Provinces